'Completely hilarious . . . kind of The League of Gentlemen for kids' Zoe Ball

 Shabba me whiskers!
 It's a bold new look for Mr Gum, the best-selling cult classic, ready for a new generation of nibbleheads.

-What's for Dinner, Mr Gum? is the sixth book in the internationally best-selling series by Andy Stanton, which has won everything from the Blue Peter Book Award (twice) to the Roald Dahl Funny Prize and the Red House Children’s Book Award.
+Mr Gum and the Power Crystals is the fourth book in the internationally best-selling series by Andy Stanton, which has won everything from the Blue Peter Book Award (twice) to the Roald Dahl Funny Prize and the Red House Children’s Book Award.

 Don't miss Mr Gum's other villainously brilliant adventures...

 You're a Bad Man, Mr Gum!